SummonerJaycee/SUPIR-LAB/README.md

-# SUPIR-LAB
+# SUPIR Lab
 Old SUPIR Lab website.
+Built as a favor for the then-lab manager.